 - Secure land rights and promote land consolidation.

 - Support for co-operatives based on bottom-up initiatives.

 - Liberalise the market for extension services.

-Atakilte Beyene, Senior Researcher at the Nordic Africa Institute (NAI).
+Atakilte Beyene, former Senior Researcher at the Nordic Africa Institute (NAI).
 His research is mainly focused on governance of natural resources, agricultural transformation and food and energy security – in Ethiopia, and also more broadly in East Africa and the Horn of Africa.